ADHD TREATMENT IN PORTLAND

 Image: Brain and Spinal Cord, MRI

-Maybe you find yourself scrambling to get out the door each morning, desperately trying not to be late for work.
-Once you’re there, you continually overlook assignments, misplace things, and miss important deadlines.
-You may also start projects you don’t finish and struggle to retain what you read.
+Maybe you find yourself scrambling to get out the door each morning, desperately trying not to be late for work as you fight traffic in the Pearl District or downtown Portland.
+Once you're there, you continually overlook assignments, misplace things, and miss important deadlines.
+You may also start projects you don't finish and struggle to retain what you read.

-Sometimes, you might get so hyper-fixated on one task that you neglect more important things—as if you can’t see the forest for the trees.
-As a result, maybe you’re wondering if it’s time to seek an ADHD evaluation so that you can get diagnosed and treated for your symptoms.
+Sometimes, you might get so hyper-fixated on one task that you neglect more important things—as if you can't see the forest for the trees.
+Whether you're a professional working in the Northwest Portland business district, a student at Portland State University, or a parent managing family life in neighborhoods like Irvington or Hawthorne, ADHD can keep you from being your best self.
+As a result, maybe you're wondering if it's time to seek an ADHD evaluation so that you can get diagnosed and treated for your symptoms.

 Other People Might Not Understand Your Struggles With ADHD